UmitAygunn/Age-Calculator/README.md

 # Age-Calculator

-This project is an age calculator created using HTML and CSS.
+This project is an age calculator created using HTML, CSS and JavaScript.
 It allows you to calculate your age in years, months, and days.

 # Demo